-Note 6 A sibling is a brother or sister.
+A sibling is a brother or sister.
 For admission purposes we mean one of two or more individuals who have one or more parent in common, or any other child (including an adopted or fostered child) who lives at the same address and for whom the parent also has parental responsibility or, (in the case of a fostered child) delegated authority.

 We will only consider a pupil in a primary school as a 'sibling' if he or she is attending, in the specified year groups, the school or a linked primary school at the time the allocations are made or, for in-year admissions the time of admission), or has been formally offered a place at the school in the operation of the Coordinated Primary Admissions Scheme.
-In all cases they are expected to still be at the school at the time of proposed admission i. teaching staff on a permanent or fixed term contract exceeding 11 months in duration, and ii. all other staff on permanent or fixed term contracts exceeding 11 months in duration for posts of in excess of 15 hours per week.
+In all cases they are expected to still be at the school at the time of proposed admission.
+It is helpful if parents make it clear on the application form where the sibling has a different family name.
+Where there is more than one sibling at the school, only the youngest should be listed on the application form.